 Silent meditation techniques are widely used to calm the mind and enhance concentration.
 Some people refer to this type meditation as Vipassana (which means viewing things just as they are).
 However, there are a myriad of challenges that people face when performing silent meditation.

 Have you ever been on a silent meditation retreat?
-It entails visiting an exotic meditation center and practicing deep silent meditation for up to 10 days.
-Imagine spending 10 entire days away from the joys of personal conversations and internet connectivity.
-During those days, you neither communicate with other people nor speak a single word.
+It usually entails visiting a remote meditation center and practicing silent meditation for up to 10 days.
+Imagine spending 10 entire days away from the familiarity of personal conversations and internet connectivity.
+During those days, you neither communicate through eye contact with other people nor speak a single word.
 Sure it’s a bit tough, but it’s one of those experiences that are simply life-changing.

 Here are 5 unique challenges of silent meditation

 - Lack of patience

 If you often feel like you should be working on something else when meditating, you are not alone.
 Most people find it hard to sit through an entire silent meditation session because of the nudging feeling of doing other “important stuff.”
 Impatience is a huge impediment to meditation, especially for beginners.
 The impatience we feel is really the inertia of our mindlessness – consider not giving in and by all means continue meditating.

 To counteract this challenge, it’s important to understand the very existence of this particular feeling.
 Rather than give in to its demands, simply acknowledge the presence of this lack of patience.
 This acknowledgement empowers you to deal with the situation effectively instead of letting it rule you.
 Also remind yourself about the achieved and imminent benefits of meditation.